Laser-overlord/Laser-overlord.github.io/README.md

 # Laser-overlord.github.io
-this a short display of me ability to create a web resume
+this a short display of me ability to create a website and digital resume.